carpentries-incubator/reproducible-publications-quarto/_episodes/02-basic-rstudio.md

 #### Source Editor

-The image below displays the default R Markdown template in the "source editor" mode.
+The image below displays the default quarto document in the "source editor" mode.
 Notice the symbols scattered throughout the text (#, *, <>).
 Those are examples of R Markdown syntax, which is a flavor of Markdown syntax, an easy and quick, human-readable markup language for document styling.
 [FIXME - remove, no such feature in Quarto]

 ![Add image source editor](../fig/02-rmd-new-template.PNG) [FIXME  - replace image]